rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/02_metric_browser/index.md

 ![Settings](../../../assets/images/03-02-single_value.png)

-Bonus Tasks

 <details>
     <summary>Bonus Tasks</summary>

-Add another tile, a Honeycomb, with the metric `perform.opentelemetry.hot.cpu_usage` showing the label and setting Green/Yellow/Red thresholds.
-Rename the metric to `CPU Usage` and pin this to the dashboard with the title `CPU Usage` and rename the dashboard to Python App Overview.
+Add another tile, a Honeycomb, with the metric `perform.opentelemetry.hot.cpu_usage` showing the labels and setting thresholds.
+Rename the metric to `CPU Usage` and pin this to the dashboard with the title `CPU Usage` and rename the dashboard to `Python App Overview`.

 Your dashboard should look similar to this: